near/docs/docs/tutorials/contracts/nfts/minting-ipfs.md

 ## Use the NFT contract

-Now that you have successfully built and tested the NFT smart contract, you're ready to [deploy it](#deploying-the-contract), and start using it [to mint](#minting-your-nfts) and [transfer](#transferring-your-nfts) your non-fungible tokens.
+Now that you have successfully built and tested the NFT smart contract, you're ready to [deploy it](#deploying-the-contract), and start using it mint your NFTs.

 ### Deploying the contract

-This smart contract will get deployed to your NEAR account.
+This smart contract will be deployed to your NEAR account.
 Because NEAR allows the ability to upgrade contracts on the same account, initialization functions must be cleared.

 > **Note:** If you'd like to run this example on a NEAR account that has had prior contracts deployed, please use the `near-cli` command `near delete`, and then recreate it in Wallet.
 To create (or recreate) an account, please follow the directions in [Test Wallet](https://wallet.testnet.near.org) or ([NEAR Wallet](https://wallet.near.org/) if we're using `mainnet`).